 DirecTV Now is AT&T’s entry into the skinny bundle market, and it has made quite a name for itself since debuting over a year ago.
 One reason for its popularity is that it offers a solution to those searching for good regional sports coverage, including those folks wondering how to watch YES without cable.
 DirecTV Now earned pretty good marks from us when we reviewed the service in its early days, and it has actually improved since then.
 When you sign up for DIRECTV NOW, you can choose from a range of bundles beginning with the small-ish and affordable “Live a Little” bundle ($40 per month) and moving up to larger bundles (with higher – but still pretty good – prices).
 You’ll have to climb at least as far as the “Just Right” bundle, which costs $55 per month, in order to unlock your region’s regional sports networks on DirecTV Now.
 In the New York area, that regional selection will include YES.
 To make sure you’re in the right region, you can use the RSN lookup tool on DirecTV Now’s site or just sign up for the free trial and turn on your TV!
 Click the link below to check out the service’s site.

 Can I Watch YES on Roku, Fire TV, Apple TV, or Chromecast?

 You want to watch a YES live stream, but that doesn’t mean that you want to watch some sketchy feed on your laptop.
-Well, good news: DIRECTV NOW, fuboTV, Hulu with Live TV, PlayStation Vue, and Sling TV all have apps for each of Roku, Fire TV, and Apple TV, as well as apps that work with Chromecast devices.
+Well, good news: these apps work great with your favorite streaming boxes.

 Please like us on Facebook to keep up to date on what's new in the world of cord cutting: